knative/serving/docs/spec/normative_examples.md

 This makes the route update the `next` name to point to the revision `ghi`.
 (The list of revisions can contain one or two items.
-If two, the first is `current` and the latter is `next`) The new revision will still not receive any traffic, but can be accessed for testing, verification, etc.
+If two, the first is `current` and the latter is `next`) The new revision will still not receive any traffic, but can be accessed for testing, verification, etc under the `next.my-service...` name.

 To put traffic on `ghi`, the user can adjust `rolloutPercent`: